 What advice would you share with this year’s Summer Institute students?

-Summer Institute really changed my life.
-It not only sparked this idea but it also gave me the tools to view and analyze art.
+Sotheby's Summer Institute really changed my life.
+It not only sparked the idea for my project but it also gave me the tools to view and analyze art.
 The class was so much fun and such a great experience.
 If I were to offer one piece of advice, it would be to not waste this opportunity.

 What’s in store for the future of 6MK?